Residential Treatment Centers for Teens: Emotional Support Takes Major Strides

 Solstice East has a strong therapeutic focus.
-Our residential treatment center treats a wide range of issues affecting struggling teen girls.
-Our programming is individualized in order to provide the most efficient and effective treatment to each student.
+Our residential treatment center features treatment programs applicable to a wide range of issues affecting struggling teen girls.
+Each teen treatment program is individualized to provide the most efficient and effective treatment for each student.
 The length of stay, treatment, and medication (if needed) is all specialized to each student’s individual needs.

 Challenges our program addresses include:

 Substance abuse or addiction

 Body Image Issues/ Eating Disorders